istio/istio.io/content/docs/setup/kubernetes/mesh-expansion.md

 ### Preparing the Kubernetes cluster for expansion

 *   Setup Internal Load Balancers (ILBs) for Kube DNS, Pilot, Mixer and Citadel.
 This step is specific to each cloud provider, so you may need to edit annotations.
+You can use an ILB based on Keepalived at [here](https://github.com/gyliu513/work/tree/master/k8s/charts/keepalived) for demo or test in case where the cloud provider or private cloud (for example IBM Cloud Private) doesn't have load balancer service support out of box.

     ```command
     $ kubectl apply -f install/kubernetes/mesh-expansion.yaml
     ```

-*   Generate the Istio 'cluster.env' configuration to be deployed in the VMs.
+*   Generate the Istio `cluster.env` configuration to be deployed in the VMs.
 This file contains the cluster IP address ranges to intercept.

     ```command